More common than you think.

 - African American men have any even higher risk of cancer and a higher risk of more aggressive cancer.

-Associated Urological Specialists offer the most state-of-the-art treatments and care available for prostate cancer.
+Associated Urological Specialists offer the most state-of-the-art treatments and care available.

 What is Prostate Cancer?

 Prostate cancer begins in the cells of the prostate.
 Cancer begins when a group of cells in the body grows out of control.
 These cancer cells continue to grow and can crowd out normal cells.